GiovanniGatti/socratic-llm/README.md

 This repository contains the source material for the paper "Fine Tuning a Large Language Model for Socratic Interactions" (KKD-2024, AI4EDU Workshop).

+Finally, this project is just one piece of a broader educational initiative.
+At EURECOM, we are crafting chatbots designed to support students in their learning journeys.
+These chatbots can answer student inquiries by navigating through a wealth of educational resources from our institution, including textbooks, slides, and lecture notes.
+Curious to see it in action?
+Try chatting with [EULER](https://euler.eurecom.fr/) and experience it yourself!

 # Model inference

 ## HuggingFace